This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are uterine fibroids?

-What increases my risk of getting uterine fibroids?
+What increases my risk for uterine fibroids?

 The cause of uterine fibroids is not clear.
 Ask your healthcare provider about these and other risk factors for uterine fibroids: